atulmahankal/PyReact-Framework/README.md

 # SampleApp

-A full-stack application template with authentication, RBAC, and admin panel.
+A full-stack application template with authentication, RBAC, admin panel, and API Gateway architecture.

 ## Features